abundiko/flutter-sandbox/docs/widget.md

 - IndexStack: creates a stack of widgets but shows the Widget at a provided index

 - Expanded: fills up the available space (use only in a Row or Column)

+- Wrap: wraps its children in a flex-like layout